Darian Durant: 2013

-The 2013 season was arguably the best season of Durant's career.
-He set career highs in touchdowns, with 31, while limiting his interceptions to only 12.
+In 2013 season, Dyce was reassigned to special teams coordinator, and George Cortez, who had been the Roughrider offensive line coach in Durant's rookie season, became the Roughrider offensive coordinator.
+This season was one of the best season of Durant's career: he set career highs in touchdowns, with 31, while limiting his interceptions to only 12.
 He began the year having attempted 212 consecutive pass attempts without being intercepted joining Dave Dickenson and later Ricky Ray as the only quarterback in CFL history to start 7 consecutive games without throwing an interception.
+His first interception did not come until game 9, the Labour Day Classic.
 He also set a career-high for passer rating with 95.7 (excluding his 2006 season in which he only completed one pass).
 He led the Riders to an 11–7 record and home-field in the Western Semi-Finals against the BC Lions where several of his rushing plays won the game for the Riders.
 After beating Calgary in the Western Final, Durant led the Riders to their fourth Grey Cup championship on their home turf at Mosaic Stadium.